GabeTheGopher/awesome-snakes/README.md

 ## 📰 Description

-**Awesome Snakes** is a simple javascript application, aiming to recreate the classic snake game (new features will be added in the future)
+**Awesome Snakes** is a simple javascript application, aiming to recreate the classic snake game (new features will be added in the future).

 ## 📁 How to acess